fusionpbx/fusionpbx-docs/source/firewall/firewall_devices/edgerouterx.rst

 This will look different depending on the other router that you might have and what IP range you use.

-* A static route is needed on the other router in order for traffic to reach your FusionPBX installation and is only needed if the EdgerouterX is the double NAT.
+* A static route is needed on the other router in order for traffic to reach your FusionPBX installation and is only needed if the Edgerouter is the double NAT.

 Scenerio: Router A is the primary router that has a public IP address and a LAN subnet of 10.10.2.1.
-From this pool of IP addresses, the EdgerouterX gets IP 10.10.2.209. *Be sure that router A has DHCP reservation or the ability to make 10.10.2.209 a static IP*.
+From this pool of IP addresses, the Edgerouter gets IP 10.10.2.209. *Be sure that router A has DHCP reservation or the ability to make 10.10.2.209 a static IP*.

 * **Router A Router name:** This is a label for organizing.
-* **Router A Destination IP address:** 192.168.1.38 This is the IP that the EdgerouterX gave to your FusionPBX install.
+* **Router A Destination IP address:** 192.168.1.38 This is the IP that the Edgerouter gave to your FusionPBX install.
 * **Router A Subnet mask:** 255.255.255.0 is the subnet mask used in this example.
-* **Gateway:** 10.10.2.209 is the IP Router A gave to the EdgerouterX WAN eth0.
+* **Gateway:** 10.10.2.209 is the IP Router A gave to the Edgerouter WAN eth0.
 * **Interface:** LAN is a label on Router A to show it's a local area network address.

 .. image:: ../../_static/images/firewall/fusionpbx_ubnt_static_route_other_router.jpg